Omkar211202/Omkar_Notes/content/MBA/Stats_with_Excel.md

 Independent Variables:
 These variables are not affected in the equation by other variables.
 The changes in the independent variables affect the dependent variable.

-Eg: Price of house (dependent) may affected by factors like no of rooms, location, date of construction etc. (Independent)
+Example: Price of house (dependent) may affected by factors like no of rooms, location, date of construction etc. (Independent)

 If a dependent variable is affected by only one variable: it may be fitted into the following model or equation:
 $$